 Importance of Regular Maintenance

-Depending on your location, this might mean brushing off snow or rinsing away dust and grime.
-Besides cleaning, it’s crucial to inspect your panels for any signs of damage, like cracks or loose connections.
+In some places, that might entail brushing off snow; in others, it may be rinsing away dust and grime.
+In addition to cleaning, you should examine your panels for signs of damage, such as cracks or loose connections.

-- Clean panels at least twice a year.
+- Wash panels at least twice a year.

 - Check connections and wiring periodically.